ethereum/remix-project/docs/tutorial_mist.rst

 You are now entering a debug session for the call to ``donate``.

-Debugging in Remix is not much easier than with common tools like gdb because you can freely move in time.
+Debugging in Remix is easier than with common tools like gdb because you can freely move in time.
 Use the slider to change the current step and click on the panels below to expand them and explore the curret state, local variables, etc.
 There are also breakpoints to move between sections of the code quickly, but more on all that later.

-At the time of writing there is an issue that could break the contract creation.
+At the time of this writing, there is an issue that could break the contract creation.
-There is a workaround for that at https://github.com/ethereum/go-ethereum/issues/3653 .
+The a workaround for that at https://github.com/ethereum/go-ethereum/issues/3653 .
 Please follow the workaround or wait for this issue to be closed.

-Also, though retrieving a contract's storage when Remix is using the JavaScript VM is working well, there is still work to be done when Remix is using eth or geth as backend.
+Also, although retrieving a contract's storage when Remix is using the JavaScript VM is working well, there is still work to be done when Remix is using eth or geth as backend.